 The raw document from the Forum was edited by a writing team.
 Their product was vetted by CDC and stakeholder review teams

-The final edition of the document has proven popular with public health emergency responders and has been downloaded over 100,000 times.
+The work product has proven popular with public health emergency responders and has been downloaded over 100,000 times.